lacchain/bndes-network/DEPLOY_NODE.md

 	```shell
 	$ ansible-playbook -i inventory --private-key=~/.ssh/id_rsa -u remote_user site-lacchain-writer.yml
 	```

+* Obs.: Ansible uses SSH to make the connection. .shh/id_rsa is the private key file to enable your local machine accesses the remote machine.

 * At the end of the installation, if everything worked a PANTHEON service will be created in the case of a **validator node** managed by Systemctl with **stopped** status.